dnnsjsk/glaze/packages/core/README.md

-Glaze is an animation framework that combines the power of [GSAP](https://greensock.com/gsap/) and utility-based document authoring à la [Tailwind](https://tailwindcss.com) to create a simple, yet powerful, way to compose animations for the web.
+Glaze is an animation framework that combines the power of [GSAP](https://greensock.com/gsap/) and utility-based document authoring à la [Tailwind](https://tailwindcss.com) to create a simple, yet powerful, way to compose declarative animations for the web.

 ```html copy
 <div